TL;DR

 - Fast hire + no ML + one engineer + no strong language preference → Laravel.

-- ML/data-heavy + Python team already → Django.
+- ML or data-heavy + Python team already → Django.

-- Enterprise Java experience pivoting to web → either, probably Django for familiarity.
+- Enterprise Java background pivoting to web → either, probably Django for familiarity.

 FAQ